Dance with a Stranger

-The theme song "Would You Dance with a Stranger?" was performed by Mari Wilson and was released as a single.
+The theme song, a cover version of Peggy Lee's 1951 track "Would You Dance with a Stranger?", was performed by Mari Wilson and released as a single.

 Plot

-A former nude model and prostitute, Ruth is manageress of a drinking club in London that has racing drivers as its main clients.
+A former nude model and prostitute, Ruth is manager of a drinking club in London that has racing drivers as its main clients.
 Ruth lives in a flat above the bar with her illegitimate son Andy.
 Another child is in the custody of her estranged husband's family.

-In the club, she meets David, an immature, young man from a well-off family who wants to succeed in motor racing but suffers from lack of money and overuse of alcohol.
+In the club, she meets David, an immature young man from a well-off family who wants to succeed in motor racing but suffers from lack of money and overuse of alcohol.
 Ruth falls for his looks and charm, but it is a doomed relationship.
 Without a job, he cannot afford to marry her, and his family would never accept her.
-When he makes a drunken scene in the club, she is discharged from her job, which means that she is made homeless.
+When he makes a drunken scene in the club, she is discharged from her job and made homeless.

 Desmond, a wealthy admirer, secures a flat for her and her son, but she still sees David.
 When she tells him she is pregnant, he does nothing about it, and she miscarries.
 Distraught, she goes to a house in Hampstead where she believes David is at a party.
 He comes out and goes with a girl to a pub.
 Ruth waits outside the pub, and when he emerges, she shoots him dead with four shots.
 She is arrested, tried and hanged.